Skip to main content

 Seasonal Vegetables

-In our dog recipes (there's no veg in our cat food) we only use locally grown, pet-friendly vegetables such as curly kale and cauliflower in our meals.
-And when we say local, we can actually see them growing in fields outside our Wiltshire HQ.
-For a complete BARF model diet, veg is a vital addition, adding fibre and a host of essential vitamins and minerals not present in meat.
+We only use UK grown, dog-friendly vegetables such as curly kale and cauliflower in our meals.
+For a complete BARF model diet veg is a vital addition, adding fibre and a host of essential vitamins and minerals not present in meat.
+Only for the dogs mind you, as cats are obligate carnivores and don’t need much green stuff in their food.

 Wheatgrass

-We add wheatgrass to help support immunity and metabolism.
-Contains chlorophyll, vitamins A, C and E, iron, calcium and magnesium.
+Can help to boost immunity as it contains chlorophyll, vitamins A, C and E, iron, calcium and magnesium.
+Can also increase red blood cells in the body

 Spirulina